lowRISC/opentitan/hw/ip/entropy_src/doc/theory_of_operation.md

 Only 64 bits (out of 384 bits) are checked, since this is statistically significant, and more checking would cost more silicon.

-### Interrupts

-The ENTROPY_SRC module has several interrupts: `es_entropy_valid`, `es_health_test_failed`, and `es_fifo_err`.

-The `es_entropy_valid` interrupt should be asserted when an entropy source has been implemented that is relatively slow.

-The `es_health_test_failed` interrupt will trigger when the internal health test fails and exceeds the alert threshold.

-The `es_fifo_err` interrupt will fire when an internal FIFO has a malfunction.
-The conditions that cause this to happen are either when there is a push to a full FIFO or a pull from an empty FIFO.

 ### Main State Machine Diagram
 The following diagram shows how the main state machine state is constructed.
 The larger circles show the how the overall state machine transitions.